-- c) Once the above selections have been made the FIA-Technical Delegate will allocate sets of tyres to each driver from among the stock of tyres the Supplier makes available for the Event. - 24.3 Control of tyres: - a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards), all tyres intended for use at an Event must be presented to the ELA Technical Delegate for allocation prior to the start of the Event. - c) At any time during an Event, and at his absolute discretion, the FIA-Technical Delegate may select alternative dry-weather tyres to be used by any team Competitor or driver from among the stock of tyres the appointed Supplier has present at the Event. - d) A Competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA-Technical Delegate. - e) The use of tyres without appropriate identification may result in a grid position penalty or disqualification from the race. - 24.4 Use of tyres:
+- i) Two sets of the hard specification of tyres. - ii) Three sets of the medium specification of tyres. - iii) Eight sets of the soft specification of tyres. - c) Once the above selections have been made the Technical Delegate will allocate sets of tyres to each driver from among the stock of tyres the Supplier makes available for the Event. - 24.3 Control of tyres: - a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards), all tyres intended for use at an Event must be presented to the Technical Delegate for allocation prior to the start of the Event. - c) At any time during an Event, and at his absolute discretion, the Technical Delegate may select alternative dry-weather tyres to be used by any Competitor or driver from among the stock of tyres the Supplier has present at the Event. - d) A Competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the Technical Delegate. - e) The use of tyres without appropriate identification may result in a grid position penalty or disqualification from the race.

+24.4 Use of tyres: